Warped Gradient-Enhanced Gaussian Process Surrogate Models for Exponential Family Likelihoods with Intractable Normalizing Constants: Data Examples

 where $\xi^{2 (1)}$ is the process variance parameter, $a^{(1)}$ is the process scale parameter, and $\hvec \equiv \betavec_l - \betavec_j$.
 For Models 2 and 3 we used an axial warping unit for $f^{(1)}(\cdot)$ \citep{azm2019deep} comprised of 100 sigmoid basis functions.

+For comparison purposes we also ran the parametric functional approximate Bayesian (PFAB) algorithm \citep{moores2020scalable}, which uses a surrogate parametric model that takes into account specific properties of the Potts likelihood (e.g., the critical value, which can be calculated exactly for a 2D lattice).
+PFAB is specifically designed for the Potts model and is therefore a good candidate for comparison.
+Note that our Gaussian surrogate models are more general as they can be easily used with other exponential-family models (e.g., with the autologistic model and the Kent distribution, as we show in Section~\ref{sec:autologistic} and Appendix \ref{sec:Kent}, respectively).

-Fitting of Models 1--3 only took a few seconds using maximum likelihood.
-The predicted means and variances at the testing locations were then compared to the simulated sufficient statistics at these testing locations.
+Fitting of the Gaussian process surrogate models 1--3 only took a few seconds using maximum likelihood, while running the PFAB algorithm took nearly 30 minutes.
+The predicted means and variances of the sufficient statistics at the testing locations were then compared to those of the simulated sufficient statistics at these testing locations.
 The mean absolute prediction error (MAPE) and root mean square prediction error (RMSPE) are shown in Table \ref{tbl:potts_compare}.
-From the table it is clear that, in terms of predicting the mean, the stationary GP performed the worst, while the gradient-enhanced nonstationary GP model performed the best.
+The PFAB algorithm produced substantially worse predictions than all of the Gaussian process models for both the mean and the variance, despite it being specifically designed for the Potts model.
+Focusing just on the Gaussian process models, we see that in terms of predicting the mean, the stationary GP performed the worst, while the gradient-enhanced nonstationary GP model performed the best.
 The left panel of Figure \ref{fig:potts} shows the absolute errors for Models 1--3.
 All three models perform similarly in regions far away from the phase transition.
 However, near the phase transition, we see that the stationary model results in large errors, while the gradient-enhanced nonstationary model results in smaller errors.
-Table \ref{tbl:potts_compare} shows that the GE-NS-GP model also generates slightly better predictions of the variances, when compares to those of the S-GP and NS-GP models, although the improvement is less substantial.
+Table \ref{tbl:potts_compare} shows that the GE-NS-GP model also generates slightly better predictions of the variances, when compared to those of the S-GP and NS-GP models, although the improvement is less substantial.